decretist/apck-daily-office/_posts/2020-03-30-evening-cathedral.md

 **Psalm 119**

-Deal bountifully with thy servant, that I may live, and keep thy word
+Deal bountifully with thy servant, that I may live, and keep thy word.
-Open thou mine eyes, that I may behold wondrous things out of thy law
+Open thou mine eyes, that I may behold wondrous things out of thy law.
-I am a stranger in the earth: hide not thy commandments from me
+I am a stranger in the earth: hide not thy commandments from me.
-My soul breaketh for the longing that it hath unto thy judgments at all times
+My soul breaketh for the longing that it hath unto thy judgments at all times.
-Thou hast rebuked the proud that are cursed, which do err from thy commandments
+Thou hast rebuked the proud that are cursed, which do err from thy commandments.
-Remove from me reproach and contempt; for I have kept thy testimonies
+Remove from me reproach and contempt; for I have kept thy testimonies.
-Princes also did sit and speak against me: but thy servant did meditate in thy statutes
+Princes also did sit and speak against me: but thy servant did meditate in thy statutes.
-Thy testimonies also are my delight and my counsellors
+Thy testimonies also are my delight and my counsellors.
-My soul cleaveth unto the dust: quicken thou me according to thy word
+My soul cleaveth unto the dust: quicken thou me according to thy word.
-I have declared my ways, and thou heardest me: teach me thy statutes
+I have declared my ways, and thou heardest me: teach me thy statutes.
-Make me to understand the way of thy precepts: so shall I talk of thy wondrous works
+Make me to understand the way of thy precepts: so shall I talk of thy wondrous works.
-My soul melteth for heaviness: strengthen thou me according unto thy word
+My soul melteth for heaviness: strengthen thou me according unto thy word.
-Remove from me the way of lying: and grant me thy law graciously
+Remove from me the way of lying: and grant me thy law graciously.
-I have chosen the way of truth: thy judgments have I laid before me
+I have chosen the way of truth: thy judgments have I laid before me.
-I have stuck unto thy testimonies: O LORD, put me not to shame
+I have stuck unto thy testimonies: O LORD, put me not to shame.
-I will run the way of thy commandments, when thou shalt enlarge my heart
+I will run the way of thy commandments, when thou shalt enlarge my heart.

 **Psalm 117**

-O praise the LORD, all ye nations: praise him, all ye people
+O praise the LORD, all ye nations: praise him, all ye people.
 For his merciful kindness is great toward us: and the truth of the LORD endureth for ever.
-Praise ye the LORD
+Praise ye the LORD.

 *Gloria in excelsis.*